 The days when you had to go to a retail supermarket are gradually coming to an end.
-According to business insider, there was a record number of closed retail stores in 2017.
+According to business insider, there was a record number of closed retail stores in 2017 also thanks to the growing use of search engine marketing.
+Search engine marketing made it possible for people to recognize the benefits of shopping online.
+You can find more information about how to start with SEM in the new training course called parallel profits.

 People prefer to go online shopping as it is more convenient and often cheaper.
 That means that the eCommerce business will most likely thrive for the years to come.